-We defined cache-serializability, a variant of serializability that is suitable for incoherent caches.
+We defined cache-serializability, a variant of serializability that is suitable for incoherent caches, which cannot communicate with the backend database on every read access.
 We then presented T-Cache, an architecture for controlling transaction consistency with caches.
 The system extends the edge cache by allowing it to offer a transactional interface.
-We believe that T-Cache is the first transactionaware caching architecture in which caches are updated asynchronously.
+We believe that T-Cache is the first transaction-aware caching architecture in which caches are updated asynchronously.
 In particular, a lookup request only requires a round-trip to the database in case there is a cache miss - there is no additional traffic and delays to ensure cache coherence.